 This alone is reason to consider not consenting.
 If you were slightly intoxicated you’ve just given the state their entire case.
 The act of refusing a breath test at the station will generate a one year license suspension if it’s your first refusal and an 18 month suspension and a first degree misdemeanor if you have refused before.
 There is no penalty for not consenting to the roadside breath test, the eye test known as HGN or the roadside tests other than it can be mentioned at your trial that you refused them.
 There’s really no reason in my mind to agree to perform them either.

 However, most people automatically consent to whatever the police officer is asking them to do.
 It’s natural.
 It’s also harmful to you case, no matter what the officer says.
 Your attorney can probably fix the situation for you, smooth over the refusal with the jury.

 It’s what we do.
 If you lose your license due to the refusal of a breath test, we can get you a temporary license to go to and from work while we challenged the refusal at a formal review hearing.
 If that’s lost, and it’s your first refusal, after a waiting period, we can help you get a hardship license for business purposes and to maintain your livelihood during the suspension period.
 What we find a lot harder to do is smoothing over the results of a test that you willingly took and yielded a bad result.
 Although it’s still possible to challenge, it is a lot harder and more expensive to do.

 If you have questions about what you should do or even how to fix what has already been done, give us a call today.
 We can help.

-If you have any questions about this or any other DUI or criminal defense accusation, call Miami DUI Defense Lawyer Albert Quirantes at: 305-644-1800 or visit our homepage wwwDUIfirm.com for a direct link to the office or a text message or a map and directions to our office.
+If you have any questions about this or any other DUI or criminal defense accusation, call Miami DUI Defense Lawyer Albert Quirantes at: 305-644-1800 or visit DUI firm for a direct link to the office or a text message or a map and directions to our office.